Find your way with our blog

 Option 2: A pay-yourself-first budget

-By setting up automatic contributions to pay bills and put towards your savings, you don't have to worry about missing any payments.
-Once you've covered your essentials, whatever is left can be put towards variable expenses.
+By setting up automatic contributions to pay bills and put them towards your savings, you don’t have to worry about missing any payments.
+Once you’ve covered your essentials, whatever is left can be put towards variable expenses.

 Option 3: Zero-based budgeting